marrishreya/Food-Management-Portal/Food-Managment-main/README.md

 * to view and manage orders placed by customers and update their status as the orders progress.
 * view statistics and distribution of orders placed by customers and sales completed by them.

-The Canteen Portal supports two types of accounts: vendors and customers.
+The Food Management supports two types of accounts: vendors and customers.

 ## Features